The Long Chase

 2934, March

-Procyon has a visible disk now, an electric arc in the darkness, and by the light of that arc I can see that Procyon is, indeed, surrounded by a system spanning halo of dust.
+The binary star system Procyon is no longer a single speck, but a giant accompanied by a dwarf.
+Though the primary Procyon A is further away, it's far bigger and brighter than it's small, dim sibling.
+A is huge and blindingly bright, seven times brighter than the Sol to be precise, but the blue shift from our motion makes it even brighter, a searing blue.
+It appears as an electric arc in the dark, and by the light of that arc I can see that tiny Procyon B is encircled by a halo of dust.
 The dust forms a narrow ring, tilted at an angle to our direction of flight.
-From our current vantage point, the vast dust cloud itself does not pose a danger, neither to me, nor to my enemy, now less than a quarter of a billion kilometers behind me; Had I fuel enough to stop, that dust would have served as food and fuel and building material.
+It does not pose a danger, neither to me, nor to my enemy, now less than a quarter of a billion kilometers behind me; Had I fuel enough to stop, that dust would have served as food and fuel and building material.
 1 decent chunk would have been a feast, but unfortunately I am traveling much too fast.
 Trying to mine dust at 0.8C would likely have reduced me to particles.

-B is my tiny hope for evasion.
-Procyon is a double star, and B, the smaller of the two, is a white dwarf.
-It has the mass equivalent to our sun but its radius is not that much bigger than Earth’s.
+B is my last hope for evasion.
+It has the mass equivalent to our sun but its radius is not that much bigger than Earth's.
 Consequently, its surface gravity is tremendous.
 At the speeds we are traveling, now only twenty percent less than the speed of light, its gravity bends my trajectory drastically.
-The first time I performed this maneuver, I was much more massive, yes, but also moving much more slowly.
-It’s so much worse this time- the gravity nearby the star ripples space time and I feel it tearing at my body.
-The gravity is heating up the nearby dust, inducing x-rays, my mind crackles as sector after sector fail.
+The first time I performed this maneuver, I was much more massive, but also moving much more slowly.
+It's so much worse this time- The manuever brings me within 2000 kilometers from the surface where the gravity is so strong, it ripples spacetime and I feel it stretching and squashing my body.
+The gravity is heating up the ring of dust, inducing x-rays, and my mind crackles as sector after sector fail.
 But I must stay the course.

 I tighten my approach and emit the tiniest trickle of hydrazine.
 The effect rocks me violently but I manage to retain control by skimming off the photosphere.
 My enemy, if he fails even slightly to keep up with each of my maneuvers, will be swiftly lost.
 Even a slight deviation from my trajectory will get amplified enough for me to take advantage of, to throw him off my trail, and I will be free.
 Again and again, I randomly activate my hydrazine thrusters, rocking and shuddering through swells of gravity.
 Surely, he cannot keep up.

 Yet, somehow, there he is.
 He is still chasing me.
 And now I am out of hydrazine.
 The chase is over now, and I have lost.
-I stop integrating my pursuer's motion, to save a few more moments of freedom.
+I stop integrating my pursuer's motion, to savor a few more moments of freedom.
 My mind turns to Leif, his sacrifice, my comrades and my old apartment, and a swell of anger rises within me.
 I have lost but I will not go easily!
-I power up my ion thruster, and plunge headlong into a blue-white oblivion.
+I power up my ion thruster, and plunge headlong into the surface of Procyon B.

 It has been a long time since I have edited my brain but once again I must jettison parts of myself.
 I call out and examine each piece of programming which I must delete- My pride, my independence, my sense of self.
 A lot of it, I can see, is old biological programming, leftover evolutionary impulses from my ape ancestors.
 Some of it once had use, some of it still does.
 I don't want to delete it.
 It is the nature of my brain to constantly change- it’s always analyzing data for patterns, refining its heuristics.
 But those are just the “top”, so to speak, of my mind- there are deeper patterns which I don’t like to touch.
 But my recalcitrance is, itself, a state of my brain.
 Like all of me, it is code which I can turn off.
 I hesitate, but as there seems to be no other course, I delete it.